 - Clone our read-only git for BIND9, ISC DHCP, or Kea

-- Write your changes (this part is up to you, but see the BIND Developer and BIND Submitter pages, or the Kea Developer’s Guide)
+- Write your changes (this part is up to you, but see the BIND Developer, BIND Contributor Guidelines and BIND Coding style pages, or the Kea Developer’s Guide)

 - We review, may ask you for changes, and we commit to the primary repository

 If you are attempting something complicated, or are investing a lot of your time and effort, you might want to consult some of the experts on bind-workers, dhcp-workers, or kea-dev for advice.
 Many of the frequent posters on bind-users are also occasional code contributors.